torvalds/linux/Documentation/dev-tools/kasan.rst

 --------

-KernelAddressSANitizer (KASAN) is a dynamic memory error detector designed to find out-of-bound and use-after-free bugs.
+KernelAddressSANitizer (KASAN) is a dynamic memory error detector designed to find out-of-bound and use-after-free s.
 KASAN has two modes: generic KASAN (similar to userspace ASan) and software tag-based KASAN (similar to userspace HWASan).